-PAPER - II CELL BIOLOGY
+PAPER -- II CELL BIOLOGY

-Note: Attempt five questions in all, selecting two questions from each unit.
-Question No. 1 is compulsory (short answer type).
+Note: Attempt five questions in all, selecting one question from each unit.
+Question no. 1 is compulsory (short answer type).
 Nine questions are to be set spread over the entire syllabus.
 All questions carry equal marks.

-The Cell Envelopes: Structure and functions of Cell Wall and Plasma Membrane.
-Ultrastructure and function of nucleus, Golgi Apparatus, Endoplasmic Reticulum, Chloroplast, Mitochondria, Lysosomes, Peroxisomes and Vacuoles.
+The Cell Envelopes: Structure and functions of Cell Wall, Plasma Membrane, Golgi Apparatus, Endoplasmic Reticulum, Lysosomes, Peroxisomes and Vacuoles